Democratic Republic of the Congo–Rwanda relations: Kivu and the March 23 Movement

 MONUSCO forces and refugees in Goma, DRC during the M23 rebellion.

 There has been ongoing conflict in the DRC's eastern provinces since 2004, during which Rwanda has backed two major insurgencies.
 This included a major rebellion from 2005 to 2009, led by Congolese Tutsi Laurent Nkunda, as well as the a rebellion carried out by the March 23 Movement (M23) under leader Bosco Ntaganda in 2012–2013.
 A leaked United Nations report in 2012 cited Kagame's defence minister James Kabarebe as being effectively the commander of the M23.
 Although they were defeated in 2013, M23 fighters who fled to Rwanda and Uganda started crossing back into the DRC during a rising crisis over Kabila extending his term limit.

 After Félix Tshisekedi was sworn into office as Kabila's successor in January 2019, he initially had a friendly relationship with Kagame, with the countries appearing to move towards normalizing relations.
 However, this initial friendliness changed after the M23 launched another offensive in North Kivu on 27 March 2022.
 Tensions between Rwanda and the DRC escalated, with Tshisekedi accusing Rwanda of launching an "invasion" of his country via the M23, which Kagame denied.
 International observers, UN experts and independent researchers generally agreed that Rwanda was directly involved in the M23 conflict.

 Due to Rwanda's support for M23, the DRC severed diplomatic ties between the two countries on 26 January 2025.

 On 17 February 2025, the Rwandan-backed M23 rebels were reported to have seized Bukavu, and vowed to restore security amid all of the war in the rising.

 On June 19, 2025, both countries agreed to a draft peace agreement to end the fighting.
 On June 27, Congolese Foreign Minister Theresa Kaykwamba and her Rwandan counterpart, Olivier Ndohongira, signed a peace agreement in the presence of US Secretary of State Marco Rubio in Washington D.C.
+However, the agreement, which was signed on December 4 2025, failed to end the conflict between the Democratic Republic of the Congo and the Rwanda-backed M23.
+On December 8, 2025, Tshisekedi publicly accused Rwanda of violating the agreement.